tyconsulting/blog.tyang.github.io/_posts/2011-10-01-adding-new-network-devices-to-scom-using-powershell.md

 So, to add a new network device using SCOM console, it’s pretty easy:

-1. Launch Discovery Wizard and choose “Network Devices”
+1. Launch Discovery Wizard and choose "Network Devices"

 2. Enter the network device information